libetl/local-traffic/README.md

 10. You can use the [http://localhost:8080/recorder/](recorder) to turn your proxy into a mock server.
 There is a user interface and also an API (documented [here](#recorder-api))
 11. From the web config editor, create a SSL keypair and start working with a self signed SSL certificate right away
 12. Your page will use /jquery-local/jquery.js instead of the CDN asset, and will serve the file from your hard drive
+13. Use the /local-traffic-worker.js service worker to walk around the CORS restrictions when your api does a request to some-cors-restricted-domain.com (>= 0.1.4)

 ## usage